California home buyers tend to have a lot of questions about the real estate closing…

 Conventional PMI in California

 In California, conventional loans can also come with mortgage insurance.
-But it doesn’t come from the government, as with the FHA option.
-It comes from insurance companies operating within the private sector.
-So it’s commonly referred to as private mortgage insurance, or PMI.
+But it doesn’t come from the government.
+It comes from insurance companies within the private sector.
+So it’s called private mortgage insurance, or PMI.

 Unlike an FHA loan, which requires mortgage insurance for nearly all borrowers, conventional home loans only require it in certain situations.
 PMI is usually required when a borrower makes a smaller down payment that results in a loan-to-value (LTV) ratio above 80%.